Annarhysa/Book-Recommendation/README.md

 # Book-Recommendation
 Exploring recommendation systems through Books and Python

-Building a Hybrid Recommendation System using
+Building a Hybrid Recommendation System using the following:

 ### a) Collaborative Filtering System <br>
 This recommends items based on similarity measures between users and/or items.
 The basic assumption behind the algorithm is that users with similar interests have common preferences.